StoneTone/DiscordBotV3/README.md

 5. In the OAuth2 URL Generator, make sure to select (bot, application.commands)
 6. Select administrator permissions
 7. Copy the generated url and paste into your browser and invite it to your server
+8. Move your bot role to the highest priority in your server `Server Settings/Roles`

 ### OpenAi (ChatGPT)
 1. Go to [OpenAI](https://platform.openai.com/) portal